expectedparrot/edsl/docs/remote_inference.rst

 Remote Inference
 ================

-Remote inference allows you to run EDSL surveys on the Expected Parrot server instead of your local machine.
+Remote inference allows you to run EDSL surveys on the Expected Parrot server with a single API key for all available language models, instead of providing your own :ref:`api_keys` for language models to access them on your local machine.

 Activating remote inference
 ---------------------------

 1. Create a `Coop account <https://www.expectedparrot.com/login>`_.
-Learn more about Coop features in the :ref:`coop` section.

-2. Navigate to the `API Settings <a href="https://www.expectedparrot.com/home/api>`_ page of your account and copy your Expected Parrot API key.
+2. Navigate to the `API Settings <a href="https://www.expectedparrot.com/home/api>`_ page of your account.
+Toggle on the slider for *Remote inference* and copy your Expected Parrot API key.

 .. image:: static/coop_api_key.png
-  :alt: Copy your Expected Parrot API key
+  :alt: Toggle on remote inference and copy your Expected Parrot API key
   :align: center
-  :width: 300px
+  :width: 100%

 .. raw:: html